Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/user-reactions/Add_reaction_to_message.md

 **Expected**

 The user should be able to view the added reaction on the message in the linked channel or DM/GM on MS Teams by their account.
-After the step 2, the user should be able to view the added reaction on the message in the linked channel or DM/GM on MM by their account.
+After step 2, the user should be able to view the added reaction on the message in the linked channel or DM/GM on MM by their account.